 If there was ever a reason to shell out 120 clams over the best-in-class Dell XPS 13 in favor of the HP Spectre 13, it’s that the latter is a looker.
 In deservedly praising companies like Razer for their design accomplishments, HP shouldn’t go overlooked.

-Over the last few years, HP has pulled a complete 180 in design, to a point where it’s becoming very hard to find flaws with its products.
-The extravagant gold trimmings, which bedeck the discrete, two-prong hinge as well as the edges of the device, have become a signature element of every laptop in the HP Spectre lineup.
+Over the last few years, HP has completely revolutionized its approach to design, to a point where it’s getting extremely difficult to criticize its products.
+The elegant gold trim, which bedecks the discrete, two-prong hinge as well as the edges of the HP Spectre 13, have become a signature element of every laptop in the HP Spectre family.

-These hinges are prominent in the HP Spectre 13, just like last year’s model, but there’s admittedly more to admire here.
-HP took the stellar design we appreciated over a year ago and downsized the screen bezels to the extent that the HP Spectre 13’s predecessor now looks antiquated in comparison.
+These hinges stand out in the HP Spectre 13, just like the previous model, but there’s more to admire this time around.
+HP took the phenomenal design we loved last year, and downsized the screen bezels so much that the HP Spectre 13’s predecessor looks like a relic in comparison.

 Today, the HP Spectre 13 is 12.03-inches wide and 8.83-inches deep.
 Bearing in mind that last year’s Spectre was already exceptionally thin and light, this is a welcome refinement over the 12.8-inch width and 9.03 inch depth we were graced with before.